 Patient safety is the number one priority for researchers and doctors conducting breast cancer clinical trials in Australia and New Zealand.
 To ensure patient safety in the conduct of clinical trials, every clinical trial must have a document called a protocol.
 Clinical trial protocols are written by experienced doctors, and a team of experts in breast cancer treatment, translational research, and clinical trial coordination.
 All clinical trials conducted by Breast Cancer Trials, are also monitored by the Breast Cancer Trials Scientific Advisory Committee.

 The clinical trial protocol outlines the reason for doing the study, who is eligible to participate, the treatment and test that are involved, when these will be done and why.
 The protocol must be approved by an independent panel of scientists, medical professionals, and consumers, called an ethics committee.
 The progress of the clinical trial and the safety of clinical trial participants is carefully reviewed and monitored by an independent Data and Safety Monitoring Committee and by the ethics committee responsible for approving the clinical trial.

 Before joining a clinical trial, potential participants must understand:

 - Why the clinical trial is being conducted?

 - The potential risks and benefits of participating in the clinical trial.

 - What their involvement would include.

 The decision to participate is made based on information provided to the patient by her treating doctor.
 Written information about the clinical trial will also be provided.
 The potential participant will be encouraged to go home and read through the information with a trusted person and will be able to ask any questions they have to their doctor before agreeing to participate.
-Both the factor and the potential participant must be satisfied that all information about the clinical trial is understood and a statement to this effect is signed by both parties.
-This proves is called ‘obtaining informed consent to participate in a clinical trial.’
+Both the doctor and the potential participant must be satisfied that all information about the clinical trial is understood and a statement to this effect is signed by both parties.
+This process is called ‘obtaining informed consent to participate in a clinical trial.’